agudu50/agudu50/README.md

 - 📄 Know about my experiences [portfolio]().

-- ⚡ Fun fact; I am social, and an opened person.
+- ⚡ Fun fact; I am social, an opened person and kind of shy when meeting you for the first time.